- Place where the work was made

 During these visits, Sandrasegar was struck by the prevalence of Eucalyptus saplings across various parts of the country, from Bangalore, to Chandigarh to Dehli, known locally as the 'Mysore gum', a legacy of colonial trade and exchange.
 In recent times, the species has been cultivated for use in the construction industry as a form of structural support for concrete slabs.
 Upon seeing clusters of these sapling trunks bridging between the floor and ceiling of rooms unfinished buildings, Sandrasegar mused that they functioned "for a brief space in time [as] abstract Australian landscapes"- momentary ruptures to the foreignness of the urban Indian environment.

 'The scaffold called the Motherland spews infinite grace' plays on the idea of returning the saplings to their historical point of origin.
 Working with a traditional sand-floor foundry in Mysore, Sandrasegar cast the poles in brass, a material that alludes to traditional Indian sculpture, architecture and decorative arts.
-Smelted from votive ornaments and pots and pans, the nine trunks are imbued with an incongruous sense of preciousness and permanence.
+Smelted from votive ornaments and pots and pans, the eight trunks are imbued with an incongruous sense of preciousness and permanence.
 Imported into Australia in this form, the objects embody the processes of transferral and translation that are implicit to globalisation and intercultural exchange.

-Mark Feary, Column 10, 'The other's other’ by Mark Feary, pg.
-101-108; 'Artspace program: November 2011 to September 2012', pg.
-109-141., Column 10 2012, 2012, 105, 106, 138 (colour illus.).
+Mark Feary, Column 10, 'The other's other', pg.
+101-108, Sydney, 2012, 105, 106, 138 (colour illus.).
 Note: only one scaffold is pictured on pg.
 138

-‘The scaffold called the Motherland spews infinite grace’ by Sangeeta Sandrasegar., http://sangeetasandrasegar.blogspot.com.au .
+Sangeeta Sandrasegar., http://sangeetasandrasegar.blogspot.com.au, 'The scaffold called the Motherland spews infinite grace', Melbourne.
 Viewed 19.09.2012, http://sangeetasandrasegar.blogspot.com.au/2012/07/the-scaffold-called-motherland-spews_26.html#!/2012/07/the-scaffold-called-motherland-spews_26.html